Ronald Reagan Presidential Library and Museum

 The Hollywood power couple’s life would take a turn when Ronald Reagan was elected Governor of California.
 The next few rooms focused on Reagan’s rise to governor of California and eventual rise to the presidency.
 There are panels dedicated to the races in the White House.
 Words like “Hope” and “Make America Great Again” were used during the Reagan campaigns.
 Presidents Obama and Trump later used these slogans.

 Another room details the assassination attempt on March 30, 1981.
 That was when the President was shot and wounded by John Hinckley Jr. There is also a full-scale replica of the Oval Office and numerous exhibits on the major challenges Reagan faced during his time in the White House.
-Reagan famous confronted many challenges with the mindset of “peace through strength.”
+Reagan famously confronted many challenges with the mindset of “peace through strength.”
 There is a room dedicated to that doctrine.

 Reagan's Air Force One and Marine One